juliangut/tify/README.md

 ### Notification

-Is a container to keep a message and its associated destination receivers.
+It's a container to keep a message and its associated destination receivers.

 Notifications are the central unit of work, several notifications can be set into a Tify Service sharing the same adapters but sending different messages to different receivers.

 Notifications hold some extra parameters used by the push notification services to control behaviour and/or be used in notification creation.

+By clearing receivers list or changing message a notification can be reused as many times as needed.

 *Find APNS notification parameters [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) in table 3-1.*